JetAudio: History

 JetAudio was first released in July 1997.

 JetAudio 4

 JetAudio 4’s graphical user interface was designed to look like a high-powered stereo rack and installed with an on-screen equalizer and remote control.

 JetAudio 5

 JetAudio 5, released in 2002, saw a major overhaul of the entire user interface and added support for skins.

 JetAudio 6

 JetAudio 6 was released in 2004.

 JetAudio 7

 JetAudio 7 (now also known as Cowon Media Center) was the first version of JetAudio to include BBE sound enhancement algorithms.
 The Consumers' Institute of New Zealand evaluated the Basic version and remarked that it “doesn’t have a plug-in for Firefox compatibility”, but judged the range of video and audio file formats supported as “good”.

 JetAudio 8

 JetAudio 8 is the first version of JetAudio to be fully compatible with Windows 7.
-Some of the new features in JetAudio 8 are:
+Some of the new features in JetAudio 8 include: